Multi-Robot Motion Planning from Vision and Language using Heat-Inspired Diffusion: Experiments

 \subsection{Out-of-Distribution Generalization}

-A key advantage of LCHD is its ability to generalize to out-of-distribution scenarios without additional fine-tuning.
-We evaluate this capability using a challenging scenario with previously unseen obstacle configurations featuring two identical goal candidates (e.g., apples), where one is rendered unreachable while the other remains accessible.
-Since all baseline methods rely on Lang-SAM to extract goal coordinates, they cannot determine whether extracted goals are reachable given the current obstacle configuration.
-Consequently, baseline methods blindly navigate toward the unreachable goal, inevitably resulting in collisions.
-In contrast, LCHD's collision-avoiding diffusion kernel concentrates probability mass away from blocked regions during the forward diffusion process, as these areas are excluded from the perturbed distribution $p_t(x)$ by setting thermal conductivity $K(x) = 0$ in obstacle-occupied regions.
+A key advantage of LHD is its ability to generalize to OOD scenarios without additional fine-tuning.
+We evaluate this capability using unseen obstacle layouts with two identical goals (e.g., apples), only one of which is reachable.
+As baseline methods rely on Lang-SAM without assessing reachability, they blindly navigate toward the unreachable goal and inevitably collide with obstacles.
+In contrast, LHD steers probability mass away from obstacles by setting $K(x) = 0$, thereby excluding blocked regions from the perturbed distribution $p_t(x)$.
 This mechanism inherently filters out unreachable goals, ensuring that the reverse diffusion process generates trajectories toward the accessible target.

 This capability is qualitatively and quantitatively validated in Fig. \ref{fig:ood} and Fig. \ref{fig:ood_chart}, respectively.
-As visualized in Fig. \ref{fig:ood}, the left panel depicts the unobstructed scenario, where robots naturally navigate to their nearest targets.
-In contrast, the right panel demonstrates that when a target is rendered unreachable by obstacles, the robot autonomously redirects to the accessible alternative, confirming the model's implicit reachability awareness.
+As visualized in Fig. \ref{fig:ood}, LHD autonomously redirects to accessible alternative when initial target are blocked.
 Quantitatively, as shown in Fig. \ref{fig:ood_chart}, baseline methods achieve zero success rates in this scenario as they consistently attempt to navigate to the unreachable goal.
-LCHD, however, maintains near-perfect success rates.
+LHD, however, maintains near-perfect success rates.
 This demonstrates that robust reachability awareness can arise from heat-inspired physical priors, without additional goal verification mechanisms.